 - Epigenetic factors of homeostasis

-- DNA methylation targeting, readout mechanisms
+- DNA methylation targeting, selection mechanisms

 - DNA methylation in cellular stress response and adaptation